Chronology

 1989

-Alessia Celletti begins working at the Tarot Garden.
+Alessia Celletti begins working in the Tarot Garden.

-At Niki’s suggestion, Pierre Marie Lejeune creates a cement path, which he inscribes with hieroglyphs and other signs and symbols.
+At Niki de Saint Phalle's suggestion Pierre Marie Lejeune builds a concrete path which he decorates with hieroglyphs and other signs and symbols.

-Niki de Saint Phalle and Venera Finocchiaro within her studio.
-Photo: © Laurent Condominas Niki de Saint Phalle painting Chat de Ricardo, 1989.
-Photo: © Laurent Condominas Niki de Saint Phalle inscribing cement path.
+Niki de Saint Phalle and Venera Finocchiaro inside the studio.
+Photo: © Laurent Condominas Niki de Saint Phalle paints Chat de Ricardo, 1989.
+Photo: © Laurent Condominas Niki de Saint Phalle carving the concrete course.
 Photo: © Laurent Condominas

 1990-1995